top of page

 15.0 ENDORSEMENTS IN POLITICAL RACES:

-15.1 DEMOCRATIC PRIMARY: Officers need to promote a vigorous primary race where all Democrats are assisted equally by the Party.
+15.1 DEMOCRATIC PRIMARY: Officers need to promote a vigorous primary race where the Party equally assists all Democrats.
 No endorsements may be made in the primary.
 No officer may endorse any candidate other than a Democratic candidate.
 Such an endorsement would cause the officer to be subject to recall.

 15.2 NON-PARTISAN: A candidate may be endorsed with a 2/3 vote of the Central Committee.
 No endorsements may be made until after the close of candidate filing.